Part Mark Verber's The Great Outdoors

 Other books which might be good but I haven't read them include:

 Winter conditions can be harsh and can be dangerous.
-Rather than go into details in this document, I would suggest you review basic survival skills, first aid (especially treatment of cold related injuries) and pay close attention to the weather and environmental conditions.
-These are basic building block required to keep you safe during your winter time adventures.
+The first building blocks for a safe winter outing are basic survival skillsfirst aid (especially treatment of cold related injuries) and pay close attention to the weather and environmental conditions.
 There are a few issues which are only applicable in the winter.

 Snow Blindness & Sun Burns: It is very easy to get a bad sun burn in the winter, especially when engaged in alpine activities.
 High altitudes means there is less atmosphere to filter out the suns rays.
-The cold weather keeps your skin cool which means you don't feel the burn as quickly as you would in hot weather.
+The cold weather keeps your skin cool which means you don’t feel the burn as quickly as you would in hot weather.
 Finally the snow will reflect a fair amount of sunlight which means overall glare is worse than it would in snow free environments, and that you can burn skin which overhead shade would normally protect (like the underside of your nose and chin)..
 Make sure you protect any exposed skin with sun screen.
-Wear sun glasses or shaded goggles with 100% UV filtering.
+Wear sun glasses or shaded goggles with >99% UV filtering.
+Nothing is worse than buring your eyes and experiencing temp snow blindness.
+Pretty much kills the trip.
+Don’t take a chance, wear sunglasses.

 Exposure: Often times winter conditions are cold, dry, and windy.
 The mildest risk is chapped skin.
 Worse is frostbite and hypothermia.
 Prevention is the best solution for these issues.
 In colder conditions you need to keep your skin covered and pre-heat your air.
 More about them below.

 Avalanche Safety: You need to read the terrain and manage your risk of being caught in an avalanche.
 The most danger locations are on north faces on slopes which are between 30-45 degrees.
 Clean signs of danger of broken or bent trees, concave bowls, gullies, etc. If you need to cross high risk areas, you should send people across one at a time.
 Once the first person gets across, they should watch the following folks until everyone gets across.
-Self arrest technique.
+You should know properly self arrest.
+There is a helmet cam video of a guy going down in an avalanche which is pretty sobering.

 Carbon Monoxide Poisoning: Running stoves in confined spaces can be dangerous, but is sometime necessary.
-Butane / Propane mixed produce less carbon monoxide than other stoves.
+Butane / Propane mixed with side jets produce less carbon monoxide than other stoves.
 Read the five part series Stoves, Tents, Carbon Monoxide.

 You body core needs to maintain a temperature of 98.6 F (plus or minus around 8 degrees).
 Beyond this narrow range you are in serious danger.
 [Reference to core temp chart].
 A naked human sitting in 32F conditions would be reduced to a state that they couldn't take care of themselves in less than 20 minutes.
 In 32F water this takes less than 1 minute.